Last Updated on

 4. Forget about powering your large screen television; a small portable television with a low energy draw can be the way to go (if cable or satellite are out, an external antennae — you may need a large external antennae — can still capture broadcast news — don’t forget at one time that’s how most televisions received signals).
 If you don’t need television, then radio is going to be the best device to go with for news as it draws less power than a television.

 Finally, why use electrical power at all for your radio needs?
 Certain emergency radios can be powered with or without batteries or external electricity.
 This Kaito emergency radio model has been recommended in several articles on SecretsofSurvival.com.
 There’s a reason for that.
+You could also use a handheld ham radio that operates in batteries if batteries are a part of your stockpile.

 Batteries — Safe Storage For Several Hours Or Days Of Electricity